airslice/czml-writer-wiki/Quick-Start.md

 #### .NET

-Using Visual Studio 2017 on Windows:
+Using Visual Studio 2019 on Windows:
 * Open `DotNet\CesiumLanguageWriter.sln`
 * Build the solution:  Build - Build Solution (Ctrl + Shift + B)
 * Open one of the included test projects using [NUnit](http://www.nunit.org/) to run unit tests.
 See the [Contributor's Guide](https://github.com/AnalyticalGraphicsInc/czml-writer/wiki/Contributor's-Guide#wiki-NUnit) for NUnit setup and usage instructions.

-Using [MonoDevelop](http://monodevelop.com/) on Linux or Mac:
-* Open `DotNet\CesiumLanguageWriter.sln`
-* Build the included projects:  Build - Build All (F8)
-* Running unit tests:  Choose a test project or file from the solution view and select Run - Run Unit Tests (Ctrl + T)

 #### Java: